Gustaf Ahdritz

 I'm broadly interested in empirical investigations of the properties of realistic deep neural networks.
 At the moment, I'm thinking about uncertainty in large language models.

-In the summer of 2024, I interned at Apple, where I worked with Parikshit Gopalan and Udi Wieder (et al.).
+In the summer of 2024, I interned at Apple, where I worked with Parikshit Gopalan, Udi Wieder, Moises Goldszmidt, and Anatoly Adamov (et al.).
 I graduated from Columbia with a B.A. in Computer Science & History (2020) and an M.S. in Computer Science (2021).
-There, I worked with Mohammed AlQuraishi on the applied task of protein structure prediction and lead the development of OpenFold.
-I also spent time in Kathleen McKeown's lab and the History Lab.
+There, I worked with Mohammed AlQuraishi on the applied task of protein structure prediction and led the development of OpenFold.

 Papers